Actindo-AG/Documentation/DatabaseAndReporting/Integration/02_ManageQueryCategories.md

     > [Info] It may be necessary to press the **F5** key to initialize the *Core1 Platform* for the changes to be displayed in the *Queries* view.

-### Edit the query category details
+### Edit the query category data

 Edit the query category name and key as necessary.

-The procedure to edit the details of query categories and sub-categories is identical.
+The procedure to edit the data of query categories and sub-categories is identical.
 Just select a sub-category instead of a category and follow the steps described below.

 [comment]: <> (Kann man auch das Key ändern?
 Sinnvoll?)